Freezing Rotisserie Chicken For Meal Planning

 There is no exact science here, just when the broth is flavorful and bubbling, it’s done. (check out Frugal Money Saver for more ideas on zero food waste)

-While the broth is cooking, here are a few ideas for meal planning and even ways to share!
+While the broth is cooking, here are a few ideas for meal planning!

 How to Do a Freezer Inventory Printable